-The use of chat, one-way and two-way bulk SMS messages and social networks is increasingly spreading among contact centers.
-Interactions over these means can build closer customer relationships while delivering an improved customer experience.
+The use of chat, one-way, and two-way bulk SMS messages and social networks is increasingly spreading among contact centers.
+Interactions over these means can build closer customer relationships while delivering improved customer experience.

 Given that IP technology is the best option available for connecting a large number of interaction channels that reach customers and staff members alike, contact centers are required to use a specific platform and infrastructure capable of supporting and streamlining their communication processes.

 Customer service should entail more than just solving problems or making sales.
 The aim must be creating experiences whereby customers are left with a good impression of your products or services.